worthyag/SixLove/finalReport.md

 **Figure 12** Potential SixLove Solution <br><br>

-**Figure 13** displays a persona for a user within the `busy professional category`, this person is in their 40s to 50s and is learning tennis for to stay in shape and because they have always wanted to learn it.
+**Figure 13** displays a persona for a user within the `busy professional category`, this person is in their 40s to 50s and is learning tennis to stay in shape and because they have always wanted to learn it.

 <img title="" src="./images/user-persona-7.png" alt="" data-align="center">